sandstorm-io/sandstorm/docs/administering/guide.md

 - Now is a good time to `cd /opt/sandstorm` and use `ls` take a look around!

-**Note:** If you are having trouble finding `/opt/sandstorm`, it could be because you need to `vagrant ssh` into the virtual machine that runs Sandstorm for you.
+**Note:** If you are having trouble finding `/opt/sandstorm`, it could be because you need to `vagrant vm ssh` into the virtual machine that runs Sandstorm for you.

 The [install script](https://github.com/sandstorm-io/sandstorm/tree/master/install.sh) creates a system service to run Sandstorm, by default.